NomadXD/blog/_posts/2014-08-12-the-businessman-and-fisherman.md

     <em>Cleopatra's Spring</em>
 </p>

-After spending few hours at Cleopatra's Spring, we headed back to the hotel and then started getting ready for the most amazing part of the day; sleeping under the stars in the dessert !!!
+After spending few hours at Cleopatra's Spring, we headed back to the hotel and then started getting ready for the most amazing part of the day; sleeping under the stars in the desert !!!

-We packed our bags with snacks, beer and water and headed for the dessert camp.
-On the way we stopped at this lake hidden in the dessert named Siwa Cold Lake.
+We packed our bags with snacks, beer and water and headed for the desert camp.
+On the way we stopped at this lake hidden in the desert named Siwa Cold Lake.
 As the name implies the water in the lake was sooo freaking cold !!!

-After spending around 1 hour at the Cold lake, we headed back for the final destination of the day; the dessert camp that we are going to spend the night.
-There was no proper road to the dessert camp and so we had to go through a bumpy V8 ride in the dessert with some crazyyy stunts by our driver Ali.
+After spending around 1 hour at the Cold lake, we headed back for the final destination of the day; the desert camp that we are going to spend the night.
+There was no proper road to the desert camp and so we had to go through a bumpy V8 ride in the desert with some crazyyy stunts by our driver Ali.

 <p align="center">
   <img alt="Bumpy V8 ride through sand dunes" src="assets/images/jeeps.jpg">
     <em>Bumpy V8 ride through sand dunes</em>
 </p>

-Some photos I captured on the way to the dessert camp are listed below.
+Some photos I captured on the way to the desert camp are listed below.

 <p align="center">
   <img alt="Taking a selfie" src="assets/images/siwa-selfie.jpg">